Keep informed about employment law and a wide range of current HR, L&D and OD topics with our updates, factsheets and guides

 McCRACKEN, M., O’KANE, P., BROWN, T.C. and McCRORY, M. (2017) Human resource business partner lifecycle model: exploring how the relationship between HRBPs and their line manager partners evolves.
 Human Resource Management Journal.
 Vol 27, No 1, January. pp58–74.

 PRITCHARD, K. (2010) Becoming an HR strategic partner: tales of transition.
 Human Resource Management Journal.
 Vol 20, No 2, April. pp175-188.

 STEPHENS, C. (2015) Are HR business partners a dying breed?
 People Management (online).
 February. pp36-37.

 YOUNGER, J., YOUNGER, A. and THOMPSON, N. (2011) Developing the skills of HR business partnership: consulting and change management.
 Strategic HR Review.
 Vol 10, No 1. pp6-14.

 CIPD members can use our online journals to find articles from over 300 journal titles relevant to HR.

 Members and People Management subscribers can see articles on the People Management website.

 This factsheet was last updated by Giles O’Halloran and Stuart Haden.

-Giles has over two decades of experience working in HR and Recruitment.
+Giles has over two decades of experience working in HR and recruitment.
 He currently works as a freelance HR strategist, mentor, and strategic business partner.
-He has developed, led and consulted on a number of CIPD programmes, and is passionate about HR business partnering being fundamental to HR’s capability.
+He has developed, led and consulted on a number of CIPD programmes, and is passionate about business partnering being fundamental to HR’s capability.
 Giles maintains an active interest in strategic human capital subject matters, and has led seminars on the Future of HR, the Future of Recruitment, the Future of Work, Digital HR and the Digital Workplace.